Map to location HERE

 The home is open to the public and is located at 556 Willow Rd in Qualicum Beach.
 Birders are allowed to enter the gate on the driveway and stand on the stone by the gate.
 She does not want people talking loudly or disturbing the bird by approaching the feeders.

-The bird continues at the Qualicum Beach residence on Feb 4th and has been viewed by multiple observers.
+The bird continued at the Qualicum Beach residence on Feb 17th and has been viewed by multiple observers.